Welcome to the interdisciplinary graduate training program in Language and Communication Sciences (LCS) at the University of Pennsylvania.

 - How is a language learned?

-- How are languages created and how do they change over time?
+- How did language evolve and how do languages change over time?

 - What are the properties of animal communication systems?

-These are some of the core questions that drive the scientific study of language and communication research at Penn.
+These are just some examples of the core questions that drive the scientific study of language and communication research at Penn.